open-science-uppsala/open_science_uppsala/docs/content/faq.md

 - at a **public location** (i.e. non-scientists can reach the venue)
 - in a **scholarly** way (i.e. we embrace the scientific method in our discussions)

-### What activities does Open Science Uppsala organize?
+### What activities does Open Science Community Uppsala organize?

-Activities by OSU are, among others:
+Activities by OSCU are, among others:

 - Discussing Open Science papers
 - Speakers that discuss an aspect of Open Science